larsks/sqlcli/README.md

     | net0-subnet0 |   10.0.0.0/24   |
     +--------------+-----------------+

-If you don't specify a SQL query on the command line, `sqlcli` will read a query from stdin.
+If you don't specify a SQL command on the command line, `sqlcli` will read a command from `stdin`.

 Options
 =======